incorrigo/incorrigo_syx_script/README.md

 Some of the messages / the way that things are laid out might come across as _patronising_.
 This is not intended as an insult, just an attempt to help the concept of an IRC client make sense to people who might not have used it before

 I will try to keep things up to date that you will see here

+Unfortunately I can't provide anyone with [mIRC](https://www.mirc.com/) and it is not free software.
+You will have to make that arrangement separately - but once you have done, this script will give you your money's worth